Getaway Guide: Yosemite National Park

-Dreaming of California’s beaches may evoke vivid images of captivating white sands meeting sparkling turquoise waters as the warm rays of the sun dance across idyllic landscape.
+Dreaming of California’s beaches may evoke vivid images of captivating white sands meeting sparkling turquoise waters as the warm rays of the sun dance across idyllic landscapes.
 While this imagery may perfectly represent several of California’s beaches—including San Francisco’s quirky Baker Beach, the ever-beautiful Malibu Beach, and the enviable La Jolla Shores—there are a few outliers with nontraditional characteristics.
 From giant rocky arches and glimmering glass shores to cascading waterfalls and purple sands, the Golden State is full of surprises.
 Check out these interesting coastal destinations that we dare to say make up the best beaches in California.

 While the quaint town of Sausalito garners plenty of attention—and for good reason—the nearby mile-long stretch of Black Sands Beach tends to fly under the radar.
 Because of the somewhat remote position and the 0.3-mile hike needed to reach the shoreline, this beach is dedicated to adventurers.
 Located in the Golden Gate National Recreation Area, close to the famed Point Bonita Lighthouse, Black Sands Beach presents a slice of island life on the mainland, with coarse black sand and few souls in sight.

 Nestled along the Mendocino Coast off of Highway 1, Bowling Ball Beach is exactly as picturesque as it sounds: When the tide rolls out, the large rocks reveal themselves in all their glory.
 These nearly perfect spheres are between two and three feet in diameter and have been naturally sculpted over millions of years.
-To view them, drive three miles south from Point Arena on the Pacific Coast Highway (PCH), and park on the west side of the road.
+To view them, drive three miles south from Point Arena on the Pacific Coast Highway (PCH) and park on the west side of the road.
 Follow the trail from the parking lot down to the beach, but note that the geological formations are only visible at low tide, so plan accordingly.

-Though this famous location is technically a sinkhole and not a full-fledged beach, it involves water brushing up against the shoreline, so it totally counts.
-The state park offers 15 miles of trails, which take you through forested regions and offer plentiful opportunities to enjoy the coastal vistas, but the 0.75-mile Headlands Trail will take you directly to the beauty of Devil’s Punchbowl.
 The 100- by 60-foot basin is visible today thanks to a collapsed tunnel that used to lead from Russian Gulch State Park’s inland location to the ocean.
 Pack a picnic so you can sit nearby and take in the views for longer, but remember that there is no way down to the water from the trail (and more importantly, no way to get back up), so don’t attempt to touch it.

 Glass Beach is one of the better-known beaches in California, likely because its gorgeous shores are speckled with glass pebbles rather than traditional sand.
 While the circumstances that created this unique spectacle are not so beautiful—it arose from years of dumping garbage in this coastal location—the result is quite astonishing.
 Visit during sunrise or golden hour to snag the best views and photos, but remember to leave the actual glass behind.